-If you’re a low-middle income earner and make personal (after-tax) super contributions to your super, the government could pay up to $5001 directly into your super each year.
-The amount of government co-contribution you can receive depends on how much you contribute and your income.
+If you’re a low-to middle income earner and make personal (after-tax) super contributions to your super, the government could pay up to $500 directly into your super each year.

 Please note, eligibility criteria apply.
 To find out more continue reading below.

 The government will only make a contribution to your super if you have made a personal contribution during the financial year and meet the eligibility criteria below.
 Think of it as the government rewarding your commitment to a financially fit future.